-The workshop will be based on MoMu’s Study Collection, recently remade available for direct consultation in the MoMu-bibliotheek & Dries Van Noten Study Center.
-It will start with a small workshop on pattern-making; then, the participants will create patterns of the objects in the fashion collection and donate them to Wikimedia Commons, for everybody to use and re-use.
+The workshop was based on MoMu’s Study Collection, recently remade available for direct consultation in the MoMu-bibliotheek & Dries Van Noten Study Center.
+It started with a small workshop on pattern-making; then, the participants created patterns of the objects in the fashion collection and donate them to Wikimedia Commons, for everybody to use and re-use.
 We all agree that patterns are a way to better understand clothes, their creators and their wearers.
 For those who look after and preserve objects related to costume and fashion, patterns are the key to unlocking the stories behind who designed and made what we now consider heritage.

 10.00-10.05 Welcome (Dieter Suls, MoMu)

 10.05-10.10 10.05-10.10 Intro and agenda (Marco Rendina, EFHA)

 10.10-10.20 10.10-10.20 CitizenHeritage project (Fred Truyen, KU Leuven)

 10.20-10.30 Survey pre-event (Trilce Navarrete, EUR/Sofie Taes, KU Leuven)

 10.30-11.00 Guidelines/tips for pattern making of historical objects (Natalie Ortega, University of Antwerp)